 All life stages of D. valens are associated with tunnels in the inner bark (phloem layer) (Owen et al., 2010): adults spend much of their lives in tunnels they chew in the bark, and eggs, larvae and pupae all develop inside the bark.
-Therefore, any Pinus wood product which contains bark may also contain D. valens at any life stage.
+Therefore, any Pinus (and possibly other coniferous species) wood product which contains bark may also contain D. valens at any life stage.
 The introduction to China is considered to have occurred with unprocessed logs from the western USA, used for mining construction (Yan et al., 2005; Cai et al., 2008).
-Adults are mobile and can fly long distances, and locating suitable new hosts in the wider environment is not considered to be limiting.
+Adults are mobile and have been proven to fly over 1 km (Costa et al., 2013), and locating suitable new hosts in the wider environment is not considered to be limiting.

 Data on imports of various categories of Pinus or coniferous wood which may contain bark are available from Eurostat (2018) and are summarised in Table 4.
+Trade data do not readily distinguish between commodities with and without bark: while an attempt has been made to separate commodity codes which include Pinus into wood with and without bark. this is only approximate and some consignments included in the data below may not contain any bark.
 Some of the commodity codes changed in 2017, so data are not comparable across all years.
 For 2016 and earlier, there were two categories: 1) P. sylvestris wood in the rough and 2) P. sylvestris sawlogs.
-From 2017, there are three categories: 1) Pinus spp. sawlogs with a cross-section of ≥15 cm, 2) Pinus spp. wood in the rough with a cross-section of ≥15 cm which are not sawlogs and 3) Pinus spp. wood in the rough <15 cm in cross-section.
+From 2017, there are three categories: 1) Pinus spp. sawlogs with a cross-section of ≥15 cm, 2) Pinus spp. wood in the rough with a cross-section of $\geq$ 15 cm which are not sawlogs and 3) Pinus spp. wood in the rough <15 cm in cross-section.
 Also in 2017, the category of fuel wood in logs, billets, faggots or similar forms was split into coniferous and non-coniferous.
 However, the data for coniferous fuel wood may not be accurate.
 Great Britain has a pre-notification scheme for firewood (with a similar scheme in Northern Ireland).
 All commercial importers of firewood must be registered and notify consignments to the Forestry Commission before they arrive in the country.
 Though Eurostat records some import of coniferous fuel wood to the UK in 2017 from countries with D. valens (data included in figures presented in Table 4), the Great Britain firewood pre-notification scheme does not have records of this commodity being imported from these countries.
 The consignments may have been wrongly categorised, and could possibly be other forms of fuel wood such as wood pellets (N. Mainprize, Forestry Commission England, personal communication August 2018).
 Data on pine imports are available from Liverpool docks for eastern white pine (P. strobus), though it is unclear if bark is associated with the consignments or not.
-These data show that in a 45 month period (16 June 2017 to 26 February 2021) an average of just under 200 m3 per month was imported.
+These data show that in a 45 month period (16 June 2017 to 26 February 2021) an average of just under 200 m per month was imported.
 Imports of southern yellow pine (this name is used for several species including P. palustris) are also recorded by the Forestry Commission.
 Trial imports of heat treated logs are being received via Southampton, and it is assumed these contain bark.
-It is intended that these imports will increase in volume to 375 m3 per month, with a potential for doubling in the future if the trade remains free of problems (I. Brownlee, Forestry Commission, pers. comm.
+It is intended that these imports will increase in volume to 375 m per month, with a potential for doubling in the future if the trade remains free of problems (I. Brownlee, Forestry Commission, pers. comm.
 February-March 2021).